 About the nRF Connect SDK¶

 The nRF Connect SDK enables you to develop applications for nRF52, nRF53, and nRF91 Series devices.
-It is a set of open source projects maintained by Nordic Semiconductor, consisting of several repositories such as:
+It is a set of open source projects maintained by Nordic Semiconductor, consisting of several Git repositories publicly hosted on GitHub:

 sdk-nrf repository - contains applications, samples, libraries, and drivers that are specifically targeted at Nordic Semiconductor devices.

 sdk-mcuboot repository - contains a fork of the MCUboot project, which provides a secure bootloader application.
 You can find the fork in